 - Phone at (800) 847-3000, ext.
 2285, weekdays, from 8:30 a.m. to 5:00 p.m.

 Health And Wellness

 Good health is critical to academic success, and SUNY Empire offers students a wide array of services, funded by the student health and wellness fee, to help promote student physical and emotional health during their enrollment at the institution.
-For more information on health and wellness services and programs offered by SUNY Empire, visit the college's Student Health and Wellness web site, email at firstname.lastname@example.org, or phone 518-587-2100, ext.
+For more information on health and wellness services and programs offered by SUNY Empire, visit the university's Student Health and Wellness web site, email at firstname.lastname@example.org, or phone 518-587-2100, ext.
 2201.